pablos-here/nbiff/README.md

 mouse-click actions.
 For example, with **KDE**, **click** and **middle-click** actions can be exchanged.

-First, view the current setting:
+Before making any changes, view the current setting:

 ```shell
 fgrep SWAP_MOUSE_ACTION= ~/.nbiff/local/conf/nbiff.conf